mlavi/mlavi.github.io/slides/devops-demystified.md

  - A Definition and Cultural Rendering of DevOps
  - A Brief History of DevOps
  - DevOps Impact on Organizations
- - The Journey to DevOps via:
+ - The Journey to DevOps:
      - Cloud Agility
      - Infrastructure as Code
      - Test, Build, Deploy Pattern